Gymnastics (Bars, Rings, Beam, Floor, Vaults)

 • The Community Coach Liaison must be accessible to the Community Coach and students (at practices and competitions).
 The level of support will be commensurate with the expertise and qualifications of the Community Coach as determined by the Principal/Designate.

-• Where a Qualified Instructor is used and the Coach/Community Coach Liaison is not directly with the Qualified Instructor, the Qualified Instructor must provide safety and initial skill instruction and monitoring for the safe application of skills and student behaviour for the duration of the activity.
+• Where a Qualified Instructor is used, the Qualified Instructor must provide safety and initial skill instruction and monitoring for the safe application of skills and student behaviour for the duration of the activity.

-• A Volunteer, under the direction of a Teacher Coach/Community Coach liaison, can monitor students during physical activity.
+• A Volunteer, under the direction of a Coach, can monitor students during practices and competitions.
 Refer to your school board’s policy on volunteers assisting with students' physical activities.

 • Responsibilities must be clearly outlined for additional Coaches and Volunteers who are monitoring the activity.